When Lyz Lenz got her first migraine headache at age 17, her doctor’s failure to take her seriously was almost as crushing as the pain itself.

 “When she gets a migraine, I give her an electrolyte drink, put her feet in hot water, and ice the back of her neck,” she says.
 Although this isn’t a medically recognized treatment, she says it’s helpful.

 If this doesn’t help, she says Maia will take an Advil and lay down in the dark until she feels better.

 “I think having a variety of tricks and skills does really help,” Selkirk says.
 “I’ve learned not to let a migraine get entrenched but to deal with it as soon as the first symptoms start to appear.”

-Over-the counter pain medications usually work for milder migraines.
-These include non-steroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil, Motrin) and pain relievers such as acetaminophen (Tylenol and others).
+Over-the counter pain medications usually work for milder migraine pain.
+These include nonsteroidal anti-inflammatory drugs (NSAIDS) such as ibuprofen (Advil, Motrin) and pain relievers such as acetaminophen (Tylenol).

-Triptans are also effective for more severe migraines.
+Triptans are also effective for more severe migraine attacks.
 These work by promoting constriction of blood vessels and blocking pain pathways in the brain.

 Gelfand says the following triptans are approved for children and adolescents:

 - rizatriptan (Maxalt) for ages 6-17